Create a Service Fabric cluster in Azure using the Azure portal

-If you have an existing Key Vault, you can enable it for deployment using Azure CLI:
+If you have an existing Key Vault, you can enable it for deployment using one of the following ways:

 > azure login > azure account set "your account" > azure config mode arm > azure keyvault list > azure keyvault set-policy --vault-name "your vault name" --enabled-for-deployment true